maniskatripathy/ThriftAndSave/README.md

  ## About Me
  I am Maniska Tripathy, I have keen growing interest towards front-end-developing.
  I started learning HTML and CSS recently through online resources, this is my biggest project yet.
-I strive to learn more and more taken up a few courses.
+I strive to learn more and have taken up a few courses.
 I will keep building more creative websites while adding new features as I start learning them.

  ## Author
  This project is made by Maniska Tripathy.